Momo Watanabe: Queen's Quest (2016–2021)

-Oedo Tai (2021–present)
+Oedo Tai (2021–2024)

 Watanabe and Kid's feud degenerated into an eight-woman elimination tag team match in which both of them would be the captains of their respective teams.
 The loser captain would be forced to join the enemy unit and if Kid lost she would also have to unmask.
 The match took place on December 18, at Osaka Super Wars, the event which represented the last part of the "Super Wars" trilogy.
 With the match coming down to the wire and Queen's Quest holding a 2 to 1 advantage over Starlight Kid a shocking moment occurred when Watanabe betrayed her faction and hit her long-time tag team partner AZM over the head with a chair, handing the win to Oedo Tai and anointing herself the “Black Peach” of the group, turning heel in the process.

-At Stardom Dream Queendom on December 29, Watanabe teamed up with Hazuki against Takumi Iroha and Mayu Iwatani but she dumped Hazuki during the match therefore attracting a loss.
-At Stardom Nagoya Supreme Fight on January 29, 2022, Watanabe and Starlight Kid battled Queens Quest's Utami Hayashishita and AZM in a winning effort as a result of a grudge tag team match.